isabelroses/website/content/custom-lib-nixossystem.md

 But now lets address what I originally came for.
 Adding `lib.darwinSystem` support for this too.

-To introduce Darwin support we are going to allow users to set the `class` argument to `darwin` from there we can determine what modules to import.
+To introduce Darwin support we are allowing users to set the `class` argument to `darwin` from there we can determine what modules to import.
 As a result of this you may notice that Darwin has a different set of modules which introduced some new options to set for this system type.
 This includes `nixpkgs.source` and `darwinVersionSuffix` and `darwinRevision`.
 Some of these are for commands like `darwin-version`.
 You may also notice that we had to add `system = eval.config.system.build.toplevel` back into the final eval produced by our Darwin eval.
-This is needed so we can actually swap to the configuration, otherwise it won't work at all.
+This is required to swap to the configuration, otherwise it won't work at all.

 ```nix